Justin Green (cartoonist): Biography

 Green was also a master sign painter, which he described during the 1980s in his monthly comic strip for the trade publication Signs of the Times, that later became a book entitled Justin Green's Sign Game (Last Gasp, June 1995).

 In the 1990s, Green focused his cartooning attention on a series of visual biographies for Pulse!, the in-house magazine for Tower Records.
 It ran for ten years, later collected into an anthology known as Musical Legends (Last Gasp, 2004 ISBN 978-0867196214).

 Green still made comics the way he did when he started, by dipping a pen nib into an ink bottle.

+Justin and his wife Carol Tyler are the subject of the documentary film "Married to Comics" which presented in 2023 at the Small Press Expo event feature at the AFI Silver Theater and Culture Center.

 Personal life

 Green's younger brother Keith Green (c.
 1951–1996) was also involved in the underground comix movement, as an underground distributor from c.
 1968–1975, and publishing comics under the name Keith Green Industrial Realities (as well as the imprint Saving Grace) in the period c.
 1971–1977.
 He later became an art dealer.
 Keith Green died in 1996.

 Justin Green lived in Cincinnati, and was married to fellow cartoonist Carol Tyler.
 Green and Tyler met in San Francisco in the early 1980s; they have a daughter together, Julia, who is also an artist.

 Green also has a daughter Catlin b.
 1976 and was first cousins with film director William Friedkin (Green's father and Friedkin's mother are siblings).